The Sacrament of Baptism

 - Infants and children through age six will be baptized in a ceremony.

 - Baptisms must be arranged with a parent of the child.

 - Baptisms must be scheduled at least one month in advance.

 - Baptisms typically take place every Sunday after the 11:00am Mass, around 12:15pm.

-- The Baptismal Preparation Program is required for all parents, including parents who have already had other children baptized, unless it is within 3 years.
+- The Baptismal Preparation Program is required for all parents, including parents who have already had other children baptized.
 The program includes short on-line videos and one in-person meeting.
 An email will be sent with more information, after you contact the parish to schedule the Baptism.

 - There is a suggested offering of $50 for the church, which can be brought to the Baptismal Preparation meeting.